 The Bowie has a thick relief, edge, which makes the blade stronger.
 And for what this knife is designed for it excels.
 The SOG Bowie was designed for use in the jungles of Vietnam.

 Let us know about your recommendations on the Best Survival knives.
-Or any good sharpening systems familiar to you.
+Or any good sharpening systems you recommend.